CaliosD/CDBashToolbox/README.md

 ### jenkins_build

 `jenkins_build` is used for jenkins configuration for iOS project to build.
 A library named [xcode_shell](https://github.com/webfrogs/xcode_shell) is required in advance.

+### convert_image

+`convert_image` is used for converting horizonal image to a vertical image used in color cube filter, which actually can be completed with a few minutes in Swift by converting image to data and vice versa.
+So sad. :(